 AirBnB is also a great resource in Switzerland.
 You can often find a cheaper place to stay just a quick tram ride away from the big cities.

-Getting To/From Switzerland
+Getting To/From Switzerland on a budget

 The most efficient way to travel in and out of Switzerland is either plane or train, however, if you’re booking short notice, it can be seriously overpriced.
 Buses, though generally slower and less efficient/comfortable than planes/trains, are fairly cheap here.
 Flixbus is a reliable and cheap company to use, though there are many bus companies.